ronna-s/go-ood/README2.md

 7. You can alias to any type.
 8. If you want to add methods to primitives, just define a new type with the desired primitive underlying type.
 9. Methods are added to types using Receivers (value or pointer receivers).
-10. Methods that can change/mutate the value of the type need a pointer receiver (the common practice says not to mix receiver types)
+10. Methods that can change/mutate the value of the type need a pointer receiver (the common practice says not to mix receiver types).

 Let's proceed to examine the maze code, navigate around to see the `travel` package, then the `robot` package and finally the `main` package in `cmd/maze`